wiidede/my-day/src/pages/help/en.md

 - When editing your plan for the first time, it is advisable to ensure that you have set a wake time.
 This is the basis of a day.

+- You can save the preview plan data to local, but the previous local data will lost at the same time

 - The hash data should be as follows:

 ```txt